-In January 2013, following a referral by the government, the ICC launched an investigation into alleged crimes committed in Mali since January 2012.
-On 9 May 2022 the ICC opened the trial of Hassan Ag Abdoul Aziz Ag Mahmoud, an alleged member of an armed Islamist group charged with involvement in crimes, including rape, torture, persecution, enforced marriages and sexual slavery committed from April 2012 to January 2013.
+In January 2013, following a referral by the government, the ICC launched an investigation into alleged crimes committed in Mali since 2012.
+In July 2020 the ICC opened the trial of Hassan Ag Abdoul Aziz Ag Mahmoud, an alleged member of an armed Islamist group charged with crimes against humanity and war crimes committed in Timbuktu from April 2012 to January 2013.

 The UNSC subjects eight individuals in Mali to targeted sanctions for obstructing the peace process and violating human rights, including recruiting child soldiers and attacking UN personnel.
+In July 2022 the EU sanctioned three al-Qaeda affiliated commanders due to attacks against civilians, MINUSMA and defense and security forces in Burkina Faso.
 On 29 June 2022 the UNSC renewed MINUSMA's mandate for an additional year.